-RCS and Google Wallet Services Launch on L&T Metro Rail Hyderabad Ltd - www.lokmattimes.com
+RCS and Google Wallet services launch on L&T Metro Rail Hyderabad Ltd - www.lokmattimes.com

-PNN New Delhi [India], November 7: Powered by Billeasy and Route Mobile, L&T Hyderabad Metro commuters will now be ...
+New Delhi [India] November 8: Powered by Billeasy and Route Mobile, L&T Hyderabad Metro commuters will now be able ...

-New Delhi [India], November 7: Powered by Billeasy and Route Mobile, L&T Hyderabad Metro commuters will now be able to book Digi-Tickets from RCS and store them directly on Google Wallet.
+New Delhi [India] November 8: Powered by Billeasy and Route Mobile, L&T Hyderabad Metro commuters will now be able to book Digi-Tickets from RCS and store them directly on Google Wallet.
 This makes L&T Metro Rail Hyderabad the first Metro Rail project in the world to launch ticket booking on RCS & Google Wallet.

 Currently available for Android users, this service will support iOS when Apple decides to bring RCS support to India, further enhancing convenience across the Hyderabad Metro network.